mxwiser/rdrand/readme.md

 This NPM module enables you to use those instructions from Node.js, applicable for simulation, analysis, games, or anything you want.

-- Out of the box : No need to install additional build tools
+- Out of the box : No need to install additional build tools.
 ## API

 ```typescript